 We never know what life has in store for us, so it's important to get the right life insurance policy.
-A good place to start is asking yourself three questions: what do I need to protect?
+A good place to start is asking yourself three questions: What do I need to protect?
 How much cover do I need?
 How long will I need cover for?
-This sum must take into account their living costs, as well as any outstanding liabilities, such as a mortgage.
+This sum must take into account your family's living costs, as well as any outstanding liabilities such as a mortgage.